For a full review of policies and procedures for attending an examination, please refer to the Enrollers' Handbook.

-Warm-up rooms are not guaranteed nor are they always available at any venue; however, where facilities allow and time permits, candidates may warm-up 5 minutes prior to the examination.
+Warm-up rooms are not guaranteed nor are they always available at any venue; however, where facilities allow and time permits, candidates may warm-up 5 minutes prior to the examination or 15 minutes before a diploma examination.

 Candidates may be accompanied to the warm-up room by their accompanist or associate artist.
 Warm-up rooms are provided for the purpose of warming-up and candidates should not expect to have sufficient time to rehearse their full program.
 AMEB Qld cannot guarantee that there will be a piano in warm-up rooms.

 Teachers and parents are not permitted in the warm-up rooms, unless a special request has been submitted at the time of enrolment for anxious candidates, first time candidates, or particularly young candidates who may require assistance with preparation and/or tuning of instruments.
 Candidates sitting examinations in any location are strongly encouraged to make final preparations at home before travelling to the examination venue.